 the value of something called the input, which we express with

 don’t know what this input is, we use a name to represent the

-to stand in for the unknown input but pretty soon, we shall use all kinds
+to stand in for the unknown input; but pretty soon, we will use all kinds

 This second part means you must supply one number—for x—to

 determine a specific value for y.
-When you do, DrRacket plugs in the
+When you do, DrRacket plugs the

 value for x into the expression associated with the

 function.
 Here the expression is (*xx).
 Once x is